 Having a 300+ GRE score will positively help your college/university application.
-Your GRE preparation plan for 6 months will be a deciding factor in increasing your chances of securing a seat at a top institute.
+Your GRE preparation plan for 6 months will determine your chances of securing a seat at a top institute.
 The vast syllabus of the GRE General Test takes almost 6 month’s time to complete.
 Know the GRE 6 month study plan with the help of a step-by-step guide that you need to follow to crack your GRE Exam.

 Tips On How to Prepare for GRE in 6 Months

 A comprehensive 6 month GRE study plan will help you understand the 3 sections of the GRE (Quantitative Reasoning, Analytical Writing & Verbal Reasoning) in depth.
-Additionally, it will also assist you to decide your strengths and weaknesses and eventually help you in your GRE preparation.
+Additionally, it will also assist you in deciding your strengths and weaknesses and eventually help you in your GRE preparation.

 Here are some useful tips to accelerate your GRE preparation -